ChrisAkridge/Cix/docs/Abstract Syntax Tree.md

 If the identifier is not followed by asterisks, it can just be added to the tree as is.
 If it's followed by asterisks, each one that's there will add 1 to the pointer level of the type added to the tree.

 If the identifier is `@funcptr`, a special parser is used to parse the type.
 It looks for the openbracket `<`, then runs the type parser on the next token, which should be the return type.
 As long as a comma follows the current token, it will run the token after the comma through the type parser until it finds the closebracket `>` at the same level.
-The type parser, once recursed into, automatically matches nested brackets, i.e. `@funcptr<int, @funcptr<long, long*>>`
+The type parser, once recursed into, automatically matches nested brackets, i.e. `@funcptr<int, @funcptr<long, long*>>`.

+Should asterisks follow a function pointer type, the algorithm parses through them, adding one for each asterisk it finds.

 #### Do-While Loop
 A Do-While loop looks like this: